DarrenZhao01/Degreeworks-Grabber/README.md

 ---

-Spend less time searching and more time learning.
+Spend less time searching and more time building your schedule.
 Happy scheduling!